Jörg Tremmel: Academic career

 Tremmel holds two PhDs, one in philosophy and one in social sciences.
 From 2010 to 2016, he was the incumbent of a Junior Professorship for Intergenerationally Just Policies at the University of Tübingen.
 Spending a year in England, from 2009 to 2010, he was a research fellow at the London School of Economics and Political Science, both at its Centre for Philosophy of Natural and Social Science and (part-time) at the Grantham Institute – Climate Change and Environment.
 Before, he completed studies in political science (2003) and business administration (1998).

 Tremmel has published in major national and international peer-reviewed journals and with distinguished publishing houses (inter alia Cambridge University Press, Routledge, Edward Elgar).
 In total, Tremmel's publication list encompassed seven monographs, eight edited anthologies, 25 journal articles, 28 chapters in anthologies (thereof 4 encyclopedia entries) and 11 book reviews in 2021.
 Tremmel's diploma thesis in Political Science "Sustainability as an analytical and political category" won the Procter & Gamble Award for exceptional final theses in environmental science.
 He founded the peer-review journal Intergenerational Justice Review.
+In 2025, Tremmel became a member of the Knowledge Committee of the European Citizens Panel on Intergenerational Fairness.